 Next, we’ll discuss about climbing safety and communication.

 Rock climbing is an inherently dangerous sport!
 We can’t emphasize this enough.
 Although blogs (including ours), books, tutorial videos, and articles could be a good source of information, you should find a certified climbing instructor to properly coach you through the sport.
-Please contact Raymund Daculan (0939-1600178), Enie Yonson (0948-7124875), or Willard Elimino (0947-9220289) if you wish to try out rock climbing in Cantabaco.
+Please contact Raymund Daculan (0939-1600178), Enie Yonson (0948-7124875), Gretchen Trazona Yagonia (0908-5815005), or Willard Elemino (0930-3535551).
+You can also search their names on Facebook or visit the Cantabaco Climbing Friends Facebook page to get in touch with them.
 They are the local guides and certified coaches.We learned our climbing skills under their tutelage . . . and we’re still learning.
 And please do keep in mind that we are NOT climbing instructors.